What is TARGET2?

 The platform is periodically upgraded with new releases, designed to update the services provided and to introduce new technical and business functions.

-To ensure business continuity in the case of local and regional disasters, the TARGET2 infrastructure is distributed across four operating sites in two separate regions.
+To ensure business continuity in the event of both local and regional disasters, the consolidated T2 and T2S infrastructure is distributed across four operating sites in two separate regions.

-The expected service levels and the legal relationships between the Eurosystem and the 3CB, given their role as platform service providers, are regulated by contract: 95 per cent of transactions must be processed in less than five minutes.
-In 2019, TARGET2 settled nearly every payment in less than a minute and all within five minutes.
+The expected service levels and the legal relationships between the Eurosystem and the 4CBs, given their role as platform service providers, are regulated by contract: 95 per cent of transactions must be processed in under two minutes.

-[1] 'Gross settlement' in central bank money refers to the settlement of each transaction one by one, without netting, in the accounts held with their respective central banks.
+[1] 'Gross settlement' in central bank money refers to the settlement of each transaction one by one, without netting, in the accounts held by institutions with their respective central banks.

 [3] Under the Settlement Finality Directive (SFD 98/26/EC), the settlement of a monetary or financial transaction in a designated system is deemed to be final and irrevocable even when the participant has become insolvent and insolvency proceedings have been opened against it.